-Information here is for anyone searching for information on Wellbutrin tapering, or for general information before stopping Wellbutrin.
+Information here is given for anyone searching for information on Wellbutrin tapering, or for general information on the drug if you are considering stopping Wellbutrin.
 Please be advised that this drug is also prescribed under quite a number of other names.
-The list of alternative names includes Zyban, bupropion, Fortivo XL, Aplenzin, Prolev, Quomem, and others.1
+The generic drug name is bupropion, and the list of brand names includes Zyban, Fortivo XL, Aplenzin, Prolev, and Quomem.1

-All of these various drug names, however, refer to the same molecular blueprint.
-Some have additional drugs added, and other versions may be timed-release.
+All of these various drug names, however, refer to the same basic molecular blueprint.
+Some may have additional drugs added, for example, naltrexone is added to bupropion in a drug called Contrave.10 Other versions may be timed-release, where XL (extended-release) or SR (sustained-release) follows the drug name.
 Look for this information on the prescription label.
-For example, Zyban is primarily approved for quitting smoking, but Wellbutrin, with exactly the same molecular structure, is not approved for use in quitting smoking.
-The key point, despite the many names for this drug, would be to understand that Zyban is the same as Wellbutrin, and should not be viewed as “less toxic” or less habit-forming, or not subject to similar harsh effects.
-This drug is classed as an “NDRI” or a norepinephrine and dopamine reuptake inhibitor.
+Curiously, Zyban is primarily approved for quitting smoking, but Wellbutrin, with exactly the same molecular structure, is not approved for use in quitting smoking.
+The key point, despite confusion generated by marketing practices, is to understand that Zyban is the same as Wellbutrin, and should not be viewed as “less toxic” or less habit-forming, or without similar side effects.
+Wellbutrin is a stimulant, classed as an “NDRI” or a norepinephrine and dopamine reuptake inhibitor.3, 5

 Challenges of Wellbutrin Tapering and Titration

-Below, we will discuss some of the main challenges with getting off Wellbutrin, and some ways to stay healthy during tapering from Wellbutrin (or any other of Wellbutrin’s namesakes).
+Below, we will discuss some of the main challenges and how to stay healthy during tapering from Wellbutrin (or any other of Wellbutrin’s namesakes).